Preparing and deploying your runtime environment with IBM Cloud Private

 running the following command.

-- The full path to the archive file that you downloaded from HCL License and Delivery portal.
+- The full path to the archive file that you downloaded from My HCLSoftware portal.

 - Deploy

-from the IBM Cloud Private catalog.
-If you prefer to deploy by using Helm command, skip to the next step.hcl-commerce-vaultconsul
+ibm-websphere-commerce-vaultconsulorfrom the IBM Cloud Private catalog.
+If you prefer to deploy by using Helm command, skip to the next step.

-from the IBM Cloud Private catalog.
+ibm-websphere-commerceorfrom the IBM Cloud Private catalog.
 If you prefer to deploy by using Helm command, skip to the next step.
-The HCL Commerce Version 9 IBM Cloud Private enabled package uses a quick deployment configuration that is set up with default configurations. .hcl-commerce
+The HCL Commerce Version 9 IBM Cloud Private enabled package uses a quick deployment configuration that is set up with default configurations. .

 - Click Catalog.